 Some of the potential advantages of Handwriting Without Tears:

 - It works.
 Even with kids who face significant learning challenges and physical limitations.
-(If you're a member of the Sonlighters Club, go to Special Needs-Learning Challenges Forum to talk with some unbelievably pleased moms!)
+(Go to Special Needs-Learning Challenges Forum to talk with some unbelievably pleased moms!)

 - You'll find that it makes sense to you as you are trying to teach.